harshajagadeesh01/HarshasBookStore/HarshasBookStore/README.txt

 20:40 Updated database in the packet manager console

 20:50 Added a new class called Category.cs to .Models project and ran the PM command 'add-migration AddCategoryToDb'

+2023-11-06

+13:33  added a method public DbSet<Category> Categories { get; set; } and using HarshasBooks.Models; to ApplicationDbContext.cs file

+13:43 Re-run the add-migration command 'add-migration AddCategoryToDb', resolved duplication error and updated the database